 “The evaluation, “Why temporary street closures for play make sense for public health” provides strong evidence that street play can deliver meaningful health and social benefits at scale.”
 Professor Angie Page, University of Bristol.

 In the Playing Out model, residents close their street to traffic for a short time, creating a safe, accessible space for children to play out.
 Neighbours ‘steward’ each end of the street and allow residents car access.
 Play is generally free, undirected and child-led.

-This model has four main areas of impact:
+This model has five main areas of impact: